animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 }
 ```

-As we can see in the code above, the constructor loads in the dependency for the `IHashids` that we has setup in the `Startup.cs` and loads the data for the users's service.
+As we can see in the code above, the constructor loads in the dependency for the `IHashids` that we have set up in the `Startup.cs` and loads the data for the users' service.
 We have set up a private method which takes care of mapping the entity model to the view model by encoding the userId into the encoded string.

-The package as of right now, supports encoding and decoding multiple elements to form a single hash.
-Therefore, when we decode in the GetById, we get and array output from which we need to check if there is any valid input available or nor.
-So, in an alternate requirement, it could possibly be used like:
+The package as of right now supports encoding and decoding multiple elements to form a single hash.
+Therefore, when we decode in the GetById, we get an array output from which we need to check if there is any valid input available or not.
+So, in an alternate requirement, it could be used like:

 ```c#
 var str = hashids.EncodeLong(1, 2, 3);